Substances poisonous to dogs: Rodenticides

 Zinc phosphide is a common ingredient in rat poison or rodenticide.
 Zinc phosphide is a combination of phosphorus and zinc.
-If ingested, acid in a dog's stomach turns the compound into phosphine, which is a toxic gas.
+If ingested, the acid in a dog's stomach turns the compound into phosphine, which is a toxic gas.
 The phosphine gas crosses into the dog's cells and causes the cell to die.
 Signs of poisoning include vomiting, anxiety, and loss of coordination.
 If a dog has not eaten and has an empty stomach when ingesting zinc phosphide, signs may not be apparent for up to 12 hours.

 Strychnine is another rodenticide that is dangerous and causes similar reactions to zinc phosphide exposure.
-If a dog survives 24-48 hours after this type of poisoning, they generally recover well.
+If a dog survives 24–48 hours after this type of poisoning, they generally recover well.

 Veterinary products

-Rimadyl, Dermaxx and Previcox are types of NSAIDs specifically for veterinary use for osteoarthritis, inflammation, and pain control in dogs.
-These can cause liver/kidney issues in dogs.
+Rimadyl, Dermaxx, and Previcox are types of non-steroidal anti-inflammatory drugs specifically for veterinary use for osteoarthritis, inflammation, and pain control in dogs.
+These can cause liver or kidney issues in dogs.

-In most cases issues of poisoning by veterinary products are due to incorrect administration by the veterinarian or the dog owner.
+In most cases, issues of poisoning by veterinary products are due to incorrect administration or dosing by the veterinarian or the dog owner.

 Plants

 Daffodil

-Daffodils contain lycorine which can cause vomiting, drooling, diarrhea, stomach ache, heart, and breathing issues.
+Daffodils contain lycorine which can cause vomiting, drooling, diarrhea, stomachache, heart, and breathing issues.
 Any part of the plant may induce side effects, but the bulb is the most toxic.
-At higher amounts the toxin can cause gastrointestinal issues or drop in blood pressure.
+At higher amounts, the toxin can cause gastrointestinal problems or a drop in blood pressure.